Everest Base Camp Trek

 Duration: 4-5 hours trek

 Spend the day acclimatizing with a light hike to the Everest View Hotel, providing stunning panoramic views of Everest, Lhotse, and Ama Dablam.
-The rest of the day is free to explore Namche’s shops, cafes, and local museum.
+The rest of the day is free to explore Namche’s shops, cafes, and local museums.

 Altitude: Tengboche (3,860 m)